amarriner/ChessBot/README.md

 *A bot that allows two Twitter accounts to play chess against one another.*

-This is a single node.js script that interfaces with a [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) chess engine to process turns in a game.
+This is a single node.js script that interfaces with a [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) chess engine(s) to process turns in a game.
 There are two twitter accounts: [@ChessBotWhite](https://twitter.com/ChessBotWhite) and [@ChessBotBlack](https://twitter.com/ChessBotBlack).
 On an interval the script will execute an engine, load the current board position into it and process a move.
 If it finds a valid move it updates the state in two flat files (one in